Electronic voting in the United States: Errors in ballot marking devices

 Ballot marking devices display contests and candidates on a screen where voters can make, change and check selections before printing the choices on paper to put in a ballot box.
 The election worker provides a code for each voter, to tell the machine what contests that voter may vote on.
 Contests presented to voters depend on the district boundaries they live in.

+A common concern is picking one candidate and having the machine register another.
+Staff say that touching the touch screen near a boundary between candidates, or with a tremor can choose the wrong candidate, so voters need to check.
+If they discover a mistake after printing the ballot, they can spoil that ballot and start over.
+Some places put a privacy screen over the BMD's display, so voters must be "aggressive" when pressing the touchscreen to register a vote.